How to Stop Mom-Spiraling Fast!

 How to Stop Emotional Eating

 One of the biggest things that causes people to struggle with their health goals is emotional eating.
-This idea is that poor eating habits are triggered by negative emotions or stress.
-Most people try to stop emotional eating with willpower.
-That never works, and on a fundamental level, it cannot work.
+This idea is that poor eating habits are usually triggered by negative emotions or stress.
+Most people try to stop emotional eating with willpower or logical thinking.
+That rarely (if ever) works.
+On a fundamental level, it cannot work.
 Food and willpower are not the issues; they are distractions from the issue.
-In this blog, I want to share some of the reasons we emotionally eat and what we actually need in order to stop the cycle before it starts.
+In this blog, I will share some of the reasons we emotionally eat and what we actually need in order to stop the cycle before it starts.

 If we take a step back, we have to give ourselves credit that emotional eating actually makes a lot of sense as a strategy to help ourselves feel better.
 Eating high-calorie food releases endorphins connected to pleasure, and this can be strong enough to override difficult feelings we are having.
 If we think about the history of humanity, famines and starvation have been a constant threat.
 From a survival standpoint, it is helpful if our brain makes us feel good when we eat high-calorie food.
 Humanity wouldn’t have survived for long if we only felt good eating low-calorie things.
 If that were the case, we would never have gained physical strength to survive or built up fat stores to get us through hard times.